Chrysler Valiants, Valiant Chargers, Valiant Pacers,

 The VH Pacer had a higher performance 265, and it set a record for being the fastest mass-produced four-door sedan with a six cylinder engine produced in Australia (the record was indisputed until 1988).
 The key to its success, other than a well-designed and well-made engine, was the addition of triple Weber side-draft carburetors, tuned by Weber and Chrysler engineers in Italy.

-David Brown’s method for telling the Valiant’s performance story was a new model, the Charger.
+David Brown’s method for telling the Valiant’s performance story was a new car, the Charger.
 The Pacer had more than enough performance, but it was not making the desired impression.
 Brown, in a story detailed by Gavin Farmer in Hey Charger!, discussed the problem with chief engineer Walt McPherson; the idea of the Charger came from that.
 Managing Director David Brown reportedly took $2 million out of the overall $22 million Valiant reengineering budget to create the Charger in great secrecy, knowing that the Pacer would not be enough.

-Brown asked Brian Smyth to come up with a short-wheelbase version of the VH, and days later had a promising set of initial drawings.
-A prototype Valiant was soon delivered to the styling studios, and Smyth and Chinnick did half the car in clay, using a mirror to create the impression of the full car.
 By mid-December 1969, a group from Chrysler International was meeting with the Australian team to take the concept forward, building a low cost sports coupe; Hubbach and colleage Len Klemek were chosen to work on it in Australia.

-Possible names for the Charger included Racer (a play on Pacer), Challenger, and Rebel.
+E49 ChargerPossible names for the Charger included Racer (a play on Pacer), Challenger, and Rebel.
 These, like the idea of using the full VH hardtop roof, were abandoned.
 A new roof pressing led to the die-cast louvred panel behind the side windows: the panel hid the roof to quarter panel join, saving considerable labor and cost.
 (The idea was to make the panels functional, but this was not done.)
 A flat rear window was used, also saving money.
 The deck lid was adapted from the VH sedan: instead of pressing the full part, they just pressed the forward part.
 Numerous other ingenious workarounds and solutions were developed, saving precious engineering and tooling funds, and cutting the cost of the car.

 The Charger was built on a shorter wheelbase, with a clean, sporty look; it was 130 kg lighter than any Valiant sedan, but it still had room for five.
 A hatchback was engineered and a prototype made, but it was never produced.